 Hard water - dos and don'ts to save money

 First of all, don’t buy bottled water if you want to save money in London.
 Although the taste of tap water is not great for an outsider, it’s safe to drink.
 However, if the taste does bother you a lot, invest in a Brita water filter or kettle.
 These are much better options for your wallet and the environment than bottled water!

-Secondly, I threw my kettle in the bin and bought a new one just after 3 months in London due to the limescale built up.
+Secondly, I threw my kettle in the bin and bought a new one just after 3 months in London due to the limescale build-up.
 Only if I knew at that point that there are actually many easy ways to clean a kettle to get rid of limescale!
-Now that I have done this mistake and wasted my money, you don’t need to do the same 🙂
+Now that I have made this mistake and wasted my money, you don’t need to do the same!

 London hard water also affects your skin and hair.
 According to dermatologists, hard water can cause an irritated scalp and skin, lifeless hair and clogged pores.
 It can also worsen certain skin conditions, such as eczema or acne.
-Therefore, instead of spending loads of money on expensive treatments or skin and hair products, get a filtering shower head.
-This is something I bought as soon as I leant how hard water can ruin your skin.
+Therefore, instead of spending loads of money on expensive treatments or skin and hair products, get a filtering showerhead.
+This is something I bought as soon as I learned how hard water can ruin your skin.

 Finally, if you are a homeowner in London or planning to be one, it might even be worth looking into investing in a water softener.
 This can help you save money by reducing cleaning costs and making your appliances (washing machine, dishwasher etc.) last for longer.

 How to save money on food in London

 4. Shop smart